olibclarke/coot-trimmings/README.md

 # Custom keybindings
 Ordered approximately by interestingness/usefulness.
 YMMV.

+NEW "G": Toggle display of the active map between a local mesh and a global surface.

 NEW "L": Set contour level of scrollable map in sigma by entering a new value.

 NEW "Y"/"T": Cycle phi/psi angles of terminal residue.
 Useful when manually building in conjunction with "y"